 - Should payment be requested before or after creation of the account?

-- Blocking content via the paywall
+- Block content via a paywall

 - Presenting subscription offers

-- The document (account creation + data collection)
+- Form (account creation and data collection)

-- Order confirmation and onboarding
+- Confirmation and onboarding

-For each step, we’ll ask the following questions:
+For each, we’ll ask the following questions: